devops329/devops/instruction/security/security.md

 There are four major themes that you should consider when building a secure application.

-1. **Education**: Becoming familiar with common and current attacks.
+1. **Education**: Become familiar with common and current attacks.
 Know industry best practices.
 Help educate all the members of your team.
 1. **Prevention**: Instrument your code to reduce the attack surface area, secure credentials, encrypt data, authorize access, harden configurations, validate dependencies, and prevent injections.
 1. **Detection**: Log usage, track metrics, and alert on anomalies.
 1. **Remediation**: Deploy corrections quickly, notify impacted customers, report penetrations, and share attack vectors and vulnerabilities.

 The important thing is that you are constantly including these themes in your design discussion and implementing them in your architectures.
-Hopefully you will see these themes repeatedly occurring trough out this course.
+Hopefully you will see these themes repeatedly occurring throughout this course.

 In order to make the concept of security more concrete, let's go ahead and review some specific topics.

 ### Layers

-No system is completely immune to a persistent, dedicated, well funded, team of attackers.
+No system is completely immune to a persistent, dedicated, well funded team of attackers.
 The best you can do is hope to stay ahead of them as you play a game of cat and mouse.
 One proven technique for staying ahead of your opponent is to create layers to your security.
 For example, consider the credentials stored in your database.

 1. Passwords are hashed using properly configured, modern cryptographic algorithms, and flavored with salt and pepper.
 1. The database files are encrypted.